The Royal Edinburgh Military Tattoo is Scotland's biggest, best-selling outdoor spectacle.

 - Driver's Name or Organisation and Driver's mobile telephone number

 - Number of persons with disabilities/Total Number of passengers

 Assistance for those with impaired hearing is available, subject only to availability at the time of ordering, in the shape of a Personal PA System (Neckloop Induction Coil for use with hearing aids equipped with a "T" switch).
 Anyone wishing to avail themselves of this facility should reserve equipment at the time of ticket purchase.

-Audio description will be available for the visually impaired at the Preview performance on Thursday 4 August 2016 at 9.30pm and on Thursday 11 August at 9pm.
+Audio description will be available for the visually impaired at the Preview performance on Thursday 3 August at 9.30pm and on Thursday 10 August 2017 at 9.00pm.
 Anyone wishing to avail themselves of this facility must reserve equipment at the time of ticket purchase.
-A limited number of half-price tickets for the Preview performance will be available for sale from 10.00am BST on Monday 25 July 2016 (counter, telephone and internet bookings only).
-Guide dogs unfortunately cannot be admitted to the grandstand seating areas.
-However, guide dogs can be accommodated in the disabled area in Sections 1-5 and 12-17.
+A limited number of half-price tickets for the Preview performance will be available for sale from 10.00am BST on Monday 24 July 2017 (counter, telephone and internet bookings only).
+Guide dogs unfortunately cannot be admitted to the grandstand seating areas, however, they can be accommodated in the disabled area at the front of Sections 1-5 and 12-17.